tlswg/tls13-spec/draft-ietf-tls-tls13.md

        enum { psk_auth(0), psk_sign_auth(1), (255) } PskAuthenticationMode;

        struct {
+           select (Handshake.msg_type) {
+               case client_hello:
+                  opaque identity<0..2^16-1>;
                    PskKeyExchangeMode ke_modes<1..255>;
                    PskAuthenticationMode auth_modes<1..255>;
-           opaque identity<0..2^16-1>;
-       } PskIdentity;

-       struct {
-           select (Handshake.msg_type) {
-               case client_hello:
-                   PskIdentity identities<6..2^16-1>;

                case server_hello:
-                   uint16 selected_identity;
+                   // empty.
            };
        } PreSharedKeyExtension;

-identities
+identity
-: A list of the identities (labels for keys) that the client is willing to negotiate with the server.
-If sent alongside the "early_data" extension (see {{early-data-indication}}), the first identity is the one used for 0-RTT data.
+: An identity (labels for a key) that the client is willing to negotiate with the server.

+ke_modes
+: The key exchange modes that this key can be used with, in order of client preference, with most preferred first.

+auth_modes
+: The authentication modes that this key can be used with, in order of client preference, with most preferred first.

 selected_identity
 : The server's chosen identity expressed as a (0-based) index into the identities in the client's list.
 {: br}

-Each PSK offered by the client also indicates the authentication and key exchange modes with which the server can use it, with each list being in the order of the client's preference, with most preferred first.
+The PSK offered by the client also indicates the authentication and key exchange modes with which the server can use it, with each list being in the order of the client's preference, with most preferred first.
 Any PSK MUST only be used with a single HKDF